-Students who plan to take a junior semester abroad must get the approval of the department adviser before completing her course registration for the program.
-The student should submit a description of the program, a catalogue or published description of the courses she plans to take for sociology credit, and a statement of how the program fits into the major.
+Students who plan to take a junior semester abroad must get the approval of the department adviser before completing the course registration for the program.
+The student should submit a description of the program, a catalogue or published description of the courses the student plans to take for sociology credit, and a statement of how the program fits into the major.

 Opportunities for Field Work and Internship Experiences